coderefinery/manuals/how-to-attend-stream.md

 ## Time management

-Despite what most people think, attending things online can be harder than in-person.
+Paying attention to something requires time, whether it is online or in-person.

-Don't schedule overlapping meetings, reserve the entire timeslots, minimze distractions.
+Don't schedule overlapping meetings, reserve the entire timeslots, minimize distractions.
 It's easy to think you can do multiple things at once when doing it online, but really it's a trap.

-Join the workshop 10 minutes early to get ready.
+Plan to join the stream 10 minutes early to get ready - we start with icebreakers and discussion then.

 There will be breaks, but even long ones go by very fast, and this gives you limited time to make coffee, eat, etc.  We try to limit